simeononsecurity/simeononsecurity.ch/content/articles/laptop-battery-life_-maximizing-performance-and-longevity/index.en.md

 ### What is laptop battery life?

 Laptop battery life refers to the amount of time a laptop battery can power a laptop before it needs to be recharged.
-It is an important factor to consider when purchasing a laptop as it determines how long you can use your laptop without needing to connect it to a power source.
+It's an important factor to consider when purchasing a laptop as it determines how long you can use your laptop without needing to connect it to a power source.
 Understanding laptop battery life can help you make informed decisions about power usage and battery management.

 ### Factors that affect laptop battery life